Generalized gaussian bounds for discrete convolution powers

 Refining and optimizing this approach, the algebraic bound in \cite{Thomee} was turned in \cite{Diaconis-SaloffCoste} into a generalized Gaussian bound, for finitely supported sequences $a$, thanks to a suitable contour deformation.
-The contours chosen in \cite{Diaconis-SaloffCoste} can go arbitrarily far away from the real line (where the Fourier transform of $a$ is defined at first), which is the reason why the authors in \cite{Diaconis-SaloffCoste} assume $a$ to have finite support (so that its Fourier transform extends as a holomorphic function on the whole complex plane.
+The contours chosen in \cite{Diaconis-SaloffCoste} can go arbitrarily far away from the real line (where the Fourier transform of $a$ is defined at first), which is the reason why the authors in \cite{Diaconis-SaloffCoste} assume $a$ to have finite support, so that its Fourier transform extends to a holomorphic function on the whole complex plane.
 The necessity of the conditions of \cite[Theorem 1]{Thomee} for $a$ to be power bounded in $\ell^1(\Z;\C)$ is proved under the assumption that $a$ is finitely supported.
 This assumption on the support was removed in \cite{hedstrom}.